 About

 Hello!
 I am a 2nd-year Ph.D. student in Computer Science at Johns Hopkins University, advised by Tianmin Shu.
-I’m also a part-time student researcher at Meta FAIR, mentored by Jason Weston.
+I’m also a student researcher at Meta FAIR, mentored by Jason Weston.
 My research is funded by the Amazon AI PhD Fellowship.

-I received bachelor’s degrees in Honors Computer Science and Mathematics from NYU Courant (2020–2024), where the CS Department recognized me as its Most Promising Student.
+I received bachelor’s degrees in Honors Computer Science and Mathematics from NYU Courant (2020–2024), where the CS Department recognized me as its most promising student.
 I was as a research intern at MIT (2023), advised by Josh Tenenbaum.
 I received an Outstanding Paper Award at ACL 2024 for my work on multimodal Theory of Mind.

 News